sebastiantoh/tp/docs/UserGuide.md

 <img src="images/meeting-list/contact-find-alex.png" alt="Enter 'contact find alex' in the command box" width="900px">

-2. The **Result Box** will display a message of the number of contacts listed.
+2. The **Result Box** will display a message of the number of contacts listed and the **Contact List** updates to show only contacts with the name 'Alex'

 <img src="images/meeting-list/contact-find-alex-result.png" alt="Result for 'contact find alex'" width="900px">